andresharpe/cute/docs/CUTE-USAGE.md

 ### cute type delete

-Delete a content type and its entries.
+Delete a content type along with its entries.

 #### Parameters